hypertidy/dsn/README.md

   georeferencing with geolocation arrays (either rectilinear or curvilinear, or degenerate versions of these)
 - datatype helpers for the internal GDT\_ types in GDAL
-- creating gcp lists for use with VRT
+- creating GCP lists for use with VRT, for simple extent georeferencing or full polynomial ground control point registration

-Please see
-[vapour::vapour_vrt()](https://hypertidy.github.io/vapour/reference/vapour_vrt.html)
-for actual use of GDAL to extend a data source name by opening the source and augmenting available information. dsn is intended to support
+Please see the Python package [osgeo.gdal](matrix(x%5B%5B1%5D%5D,%20attr(x,%20%22dimension%22)%5B2L%5D,%20byrow%20=%20TRUE)) or the R package [vapour::vapour_vrt()](https://hypertidy.github.io/vapour/reference/vapour_vrt.html) for actual use of GDAL to extend a data source name by opening the source and augmenting available information. dsn is intended to support